 For the final deep stretch, clasp your hands together and cross your fingers.
 Pick them up above your head with elbowas straight.
 Nice!
 Now, stretch your torso sideways while keeping everything else fixed.
 Gooood, really good!

-Need more to stack up a bulletproof back pain relief routine?
-Search no further 👇
+Thanks for giving these chair exercises for low back pain a try.
+If you need more to stack up a bulletproof back pain relief routine, search no further 👇